Router9

 Hermes logo

 Hermes is an autonomous AI agent from Nous Research that lives on your server.
-It speaks the OpenAI API format, so you can point it at Router9 by adding a custom endpoint — no code changes required.
+It speaks the OpenAI API format, so you can point it at Router9 as a custom endpoint — no code changes required.

-Hermes stores its model configuration in ~/.hermes/config.yaml.
+Hermes keeps its model configuration in ~/.hermes/config.yaml (hermes config path prints the exact location; hermes config edit opens it).
 Add a custom OpenAI-compatible endpoint under the model: block:

 model: